 For a comprehensive overview of Indian legal literature, see Uma Narayan, 'Basic Indian Legal Literature for Foreign Legal Professionals' (2009) 37(3) International Journal of Legal Information 333 (UniMelb staff & student access).

-The Republic of India is a constitutional democracy made up of 29 states and seven union and national territories.
-India's Government functions in the Westminister style.
+The Republic of India is a constitutional democracy.
+It is a federation made up of 29 states and seven union and national territories.
+India's Central and state governments function in the Westminister style.

 Use the resources listed below for general information about India.